Bachelor's Open Day

 Meet us and events

 Do you want to know more about the programme?
-Visit the Bachelor's Open Day, discover the online campus, order a brochure, be a student for a day (for Dutch students) or book a virtual meeting with a representative.
+Visit the Bachelor's Open Day, discover the online campus, order a brochure, be a student for a day or book a virtual meeting with a representative.
 You can also ask your questions to the study adviser or the study information desk on this page.

 - Unfortunately, your cookie settings do not allow videos to be displayed. - check your settings